Bastitch History, Family Crest & Coats of Arms

 Early History of the Bastitch family

-Another 169 words (12 lines of text) covering the years 1593, 1654, 1773 and 1846 are included under the topic Early Bastitch History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bastitch research.
+Another 85 words (6 lines of text) covering the years 1593, 1654, 1614, 1623, 1773 and 1846 are included under the topic Early Bastitch History in all our PDF Extended History products and printed products wherever possible.

 Bastitch Spelling Variations